Trigger warning: This post contains some highly profane expletives that readers may find offensive.

 When I was in high school, I recall an English teacher saying cuss words were a sign of poor vocabulary and low intelligence.
 He also claimed it displayed poor control of emotions and major anger management issues.

 The proof?
-Federal and state prisons full of unabashed, unapologetic cussers.
+Federal and state prisons full of unrepentant cussers.

 I called bullshit then.
 But without any research to back me up.